-We show you what to look for when comparing travel insurance policies to help you make the right choice.
+Who is the best travel insurance company in 2020?
+We show you what to look for to compare travel insurance policies so you can make the right choice this year.

-Comparing travel insurance can seem daunting, but it doesn’t have to be.
-In this guide, we show you what to look for when comparing travel insurance policies.
+We've updated this guide for 2020, and we'll we show you what to look for when comparing travel insurance policies from standalone travel insurance providers.
 We've included what is covered, what isn’t, terms and conditions to look out for, and a whole heap of useful information to help you make the right choice.

 If you can’t afford travel insurance, then you can’t afford to travel.
 Comparing different policies will help you save money for the more important things, like enjoying your trip!

 Peace of mind when you’re travelling is so important.
 We show you what to look for when buying a policy so you know exactly what you’re covered for, without having to dig through pages of terms and conditions.

 At 1Cover, we’ve been in the travel insurance industry for over 15 years.
 We’ve been trusted by over 1.5 million travellers worldwide to look after them on their trips both domestic and abroad.
 If there’s one thing we know, its travel insurance.